 Resilience is not about investing in a single tactic or technique; instead, it is a proactive process that continuously incorporates new learnings.
 In this vein, consider building a roadmap for making your COVID-19 lessons actionable.
 What insights have you gained into your chain’s weakest links that you can leverage to help you be better prepared for the next disruption?
 What are the critical investments to make in light of these weak links?

-As there are many tools in the resilience-building toolkit, in my next post, I will dive into the technology tools that have great potential for developing flexibility, visibility and collaboration to help you beef up your chain.
+As there are many tools in the resilience-building toolkit, in our next post, we will dive into the technology tools that have great potential for developing flexibility, visibility, and collaboration to help you beef up your chain.